-The largest PCIe slot on a motherboard is the the X16 and this one has 16 PCIe lanes (ideally).
+The largest PCIe slot on a motherboard is the the X16 slot and it has 16 PCIe lanes (in ideal cases).

 A graphics card processes and generates a lot of data during operation and all this data needs to be ferried across the PCIe slots, through the PCIe lanes and to the CPU.

 Think of PCIe lanes as information highways.
-The more highways connect to a slot, the more traffic it can handle.
+The more highways that connect to a slot, the more traffic (data) it can handle.

 However, not all x16 slots are created equally.
 Some x16 slots have the large physical size of an x16 slot, but may only offer 8 or even 4 lanes.
 Therefore, you must choose the x16 slot for your graphics card carefully.
 We explain this further below.